-Our Advisor volunteers assist with a range of support to clients that come in.
+- Advisor Volunteer – Our advisor volunteers assist with a range of support to clients that come in.
 After a shadowing period, in which you will observe a caseworker, you will be supporting clients to complete forms, documents and applications.
 Alongside this, making calls, updating client records, signposting and general office admin.
 (Available in Wolverhampton, Birmingham and Walsall)

-Our Employment team work with a range of service users to help people back into work.
+- Employment volunteer – Our Employment team work with a range of service users to help people back into work.
 This includes creating CV’s, assisting with job applications and job matching services.
-Alongside this working towards building key skills and highlighting those to ensure the client is ready and capable for the job.
+Alongside this, working towards building key skills and highlighting those to ensure the client is ready and capable for the job.
 (Available in Wolverhampton, Birmingham and Walsall)

-Within our Syrian resettlement programme, our outreach volunteers assist the Syrian families to attend appointments, meetings and adjust to a new city.
+- Outreach Volunteer – Within our resettlement programmes, our outreach volunteers assist families to attend appointments, meetings and adjust to a new city.
 It will be important to build a rapport with the families to help with their integration and to be able to keep good records of the support we have given.
-(Available in Wolverhampton)
+(Available in Wolverhampton and Walsall)

 Looking for something different?

 We want people to be active and volunteering, with ourselves, or other organisations.
 If you did not find what you were looking for with us, we recommend the following places to find local opportunities: